 There are three main challenges for public sector professionals around the complexity of implementing social value in procurement, preventing an imbalance in outcomes and how to measure outputs effectively.

 Secondly, delivering holistic social value can be challenging, given the multiple areas it covers – which can lead to an imbalance in focus.
 For example, working with suppliers that lower their environmental footprint achieves social value, but what about supporting supplier diversity and backing social enterprises, or ensuring mental health and wellbeing is supported in the local community?
+How to focus efforts to maximise impact, without being too prescriptive, is a difficult balance.

 The most significant challenge lies within measuring the impact of the outcomes.
 Delivering a framework to report on and evaluate the real benefit of social value outcomes can be complicated.
 Often organisations can fall down by not realising the value after it has already been promised, through ineffective contract and supplier management processes.
+Additionally, organisations are finding it difficult to effectively capture and report on their impact alongside other requirements.

 Solutions to incorporate social value into procurement